What To Expect When You Visit

 The worship service at BBC is casual in tone without being irreverent.
 The elements of our worship are derived from Scripture: Song, Prayer, Teaching, Baptism, Lord’s Supper.
 The focus of the entire worship service is Jesus Christ, the One who purchased the church with His precious blood.
-The music is a mix of hymns and contemporary songs, played by anywhere from one to five people, in a style that could be described as “folksy”.
+The music is a mix of hymns and contemporary songs, played by one or two people, in a style that could be described as “folksy”.
 We believe that the Lord allows great liberty in musical style, as long as the words reflect biblical truth and are centered on God and His glory.
 We celebrate the Lord’s Supper weekly, as we feel that the grace given to us in and through that celebration calls for us to partake each time we are together.
 There is “Children’s Church” for children 4 years old through 3rd Grade.
 They are dismissed right before the sermon.
 The teachings are expositions of Scripture, our only source of authority, and always connect to Christ and the great hope He came to bring in the Gospel.
 We believe that those who trust in Christ for their salvation should follow Him closely and zealously as Lord, and much of the teaching is an explanation of Scripture’s description of what that looks like in daily life.

 We do hope you’d consider joining us to worship Christ some Sunday morning.
 We trust that you will be edified as Christ Jesus and the glory of the Gospel are held high each Sunday.